meganz/mpenc_doc/source/future-work.rst

 their importance at providing end-to-end guarantees; none of them are expected to be hard to achieve, and rough solutions have already been sketched out.

+Error and abort messages
+  We must add the ability to abort a membership change, either manually or automatically after a timeout.
+Currently if someone disconnects, others will be left waiting until they themselves leave the channel.
+This must be done via an explicit "abort" packet that gets handled by the concurrency resolver, to prevent races between members.

+  For liveness properties, we already have timeouts that emit local security warnings if good conditions are not reached after a certain time.
+However, user experience will benefit if we have explicit error messages that inform other members of conditions such as "inconsistent history", that "fail-fast" more quickly than our generous default timeouts.

 Server-order consistency checks
   We need to implement consistency checks for accepted operations, since we use the server's packet ordering.
 This is similar to our consistency checks